Everything you want to know

 Life is more fun with shortcuts, isn’t it?
 Well, this time there isn’t one.
 The admission process is the same for everyone, regardless of whether you are an international applicant or applying from Germany, a beginner or have extensive knowledge in digital product development.
 We strongly believe that everyone should get a fair chance.
 Besides, how else would you know if you and CODE are a great fit?
 We are doing our best to create an excellent learning experience for you and we expect your commitment in return.

 Yes, you can!
 Not every Digital Pioneer is a coder.
 That said, if you’ve never designed or worked on something digital in your life before, you will need all your dedication and creativity.
-Like everyone else, you will need to pass all four steps of our application process.
+Like everyone else, you will need to pass our admission process.
 If you have the drive and the passion for digital technologies, you can do it!

 Whatever you do, be different – that was the advice my mother gave me, and I can’t think of better advice for an entrepreneur.
 If you’re different, you will stand out.”Anita Roddick, Businesswoman and human rights activist